stevenrim/threathunt1/README.md

 2.0 Known Information
 - There are shared workstations in some areas of the campus that have a generic user profile established for guests.

-2.1 Objective - Identify the DeviceName of any other workstation Mister Montgomery may have used.
+2.1 Objective - Identify the DeviceName of any other workstation Bryce Montgomery may have used.

 2.2 Leveraged the hashes found in Step 1 to identify renamed files that were located on another workstation.
 ```kql